-Out of the one hundred and seventy supposedly most haunted places in Virginia, only twenty five locations satisfied Colonial Ghosts’ huge scares criteria.
+Out of the one hundred and seventy supposedly most haunted places in Virginia, only twenty-five locations satisfied Colonial Ghosts’ huge scares criteria.
 Rumors were not enough to earn a spot on the list below!

 Well, to begin with, it is among the country’s oldest colonies.
 The first successful English settlement in America, Jamestown, was established here on May 13, 1607.
 Its earliest inhabitants, though, are believed to be of Asian descent.
 These “first Virginians” arrived some 11,000 years ago.
-After that, the state became the home of various Native American tribes.
-They were all united under the powerful Powhatan chiefdom by the time John Smith and his crew of European pioneers reached Virginia.

 Virginia has thus had plenty of time to accumulate some spooky stories.
 Before the 1600s, its occupants were practitioners of shamanism and believers in the afterlife.
-Many Native American ceremonies, for instance, sought to make contact with the dead, even bring them back to life.
-During the colonial era, Virginia continued to be marked with instances of black magic.
-Several people were tried for dabbling in witchcraft,wrongly convicted, and sentenced to death.
-Indian burial grounds and old prisons are thus among the state’s most paranormally active locations.
+Many Native American ceremonies, for instance, sought to make contact with the dead, even bringing them back to life.

 Then there are Virginia’s numerous battlegrounds.
 Whether fights pitted Americans against Indians, the British, or each other, they all resulted in the same thing: high casualties.
 The state’s pivotal location and importance as a hub of commercial and political activities made it the site of several significant Civil War battles.
-At just one of its parks, (the Fredericksburg and Spotsylvania National Military Park), four major battles occurred.
-And you can be sure that there are of plenty of ghosts roaming the “bloodiest ground in North America”!

 Spooky Happenings

-Let’s not forget all the gruesome murderstragic suicidesviolent massacreshorrible accidents, and creepy medical experiments that have happened in Virginia.
+Let’s not forget all the gruesome murders, tragic suicides, violent massacres, horrible accidents, and creepy medical experiments that have happened in Virginia.
 No wonder the state boasts nearly one hundred and seventy supposedly haunted destinations.
-So how on earth is a fear enthusiast to know which ones are actually worth a visit?
+So, how on earth is a fear enthusiast to know which ones are actually worth a visit?

 Ready for the countdown?
 Here are the 25 most haunted places in Virginia